GoodBoyDigital/mini-runner/README.md

 - Not quite as flexible.
 All listeners / items in the runner must have the correct function name specified within the runners constructor.

 # When to use:
 In practive I have found the Runner increadibly useful and so thought it would be nice to share with the world.
-It forms the backbone of the messaging system in our game engine.
+It currently forms the backbone of the messaging system in our game engine.

 If you are calling you signals a lot to a lot of things, then I would considor using this alternative.
 For most cases, this performace boost is not really important enough to switch from your current fave.